Blockchain technology has been around since 2008.

 Let's discover four domains where blockchain technology is being implemented.

 The success of truly smart cities lies in their digital framework, and blockchain can provide the infrastructure required for transaction management, offering transparency and security at the same time.

 The city of Dubai has laid out plans to become the first blockchain-powered city by 2021, in a collaboration between the Smart Dubai Office and the Dubai Future Foundation.

-Take smart appliances: by storing data about the user and their home in a blockchain system rather than a centralized server or cloud-based storage solution, data becomes more secure, and it enables smart devices to act autonomously in a variety of transactions.
+Take smart appliances: by storing data about the user and their home in a blockchain system rather than a centralized server or cloud-based storage solution, data becomes more secure.
+It enables smart devices to act autonomously in a variety of transactions.

-Freight management at ports
+4. Freight management at ports

-In these systems, there is a multitude of use cases for distributed ledger technology that can simplify the process by making the system's clients the guarantor of traceability and data reliability.
+In these systems, there are many use cases for distributed ledger technology that can simplify the process by making the system's clients the guarantor of traceability and data reliability.